 Fly direct to Tresco for a chance to explore Scilly’s subtropical isle…

-Best known for its 19th Century Abbey Garden, Tresco is the only privately-owned island in the archipelago, still under the Dorrien-Smith family’s stewardship to this day.
+Best known for its 19th Century Abbey Garden (just a minute's walk from the heliport), Tresco is the only privately-owned island in the archipelago, still under the Dorrien-Smith family’s stewardship to this day.

 Home to a cluster of restaurants, a spa, an art gallery and some of the finest stretches of sand on the islands, Tresco is a peaceful and secluded haven with a sophisticated streak.